em3ndez/tiny-web-server/README.md

 }
 ```

-In your tests, you could ignore the main() method, and call `composeApplication` with a mock `MyApp` instance.
-All
-your when(), verify() logic will work as you expect it to.
+In your tests, you could ignore the main() method, and call `composeApplication` with a mock `MyApp` instance that is an argument for that method.
+All your when(), verify() logic will work as you expect it to.

 You could also override the `dep(..)` or `instantiateDep(..)` methods as a good place to hand mock collaborators in
 to the "component under test."
+See later: TODO

 ## Error handling